GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-16.md

 select the right versions of direct and transitive dependencies, reducing the number of conflicts.

+Gradle selects the highest version automatically.
+Maven, however, selects the version it encounters first when traversing the dependency tree, regardless of version.

-As noted in the definition, to fix a version misalignment caused by a shorter path to a version of a dependency that is not the upper bound in the dependency tree, a direct dependency needs to be added so that Maven consumers select the correct version.
+To fix a version misalignment caused by a shorter path to a lower version of a dependency, you can either:

-See the details specific to each build system in the following sections.

-## Maven
+1. Update the dependency on the lower version to the upper bound.
+   This usually requires submitting a patch to another project and waiting for it to release.

+2. Add a direct dependency on the misaligned dependency to your own project, even though your project does not directly import any of that dependency's classes.

-Use `requireUpperBoundDeps` enforcement to ensure that you are using the highest version of each dependency in your dependency tree.
+The `requireUpperBoundDeps` enforcer rule check verifies that a project uses the highest version of each dependency in your dependency tree.

 To ensure that dependencies between modules in the project are consistent, the parent POM should import the library's own BOM into its